pekudei

 So, what shall we eat?

-The last few weeks I’ve made some very elaborate Shabbat dinners, and this week I’m in the mood to keep it simple and traditional—and by traditional, I mean my family’s Ashkenazi Friday night dinner traditions.
+The last few weeks I’ve made some very elaborate Shabbat dinners, and this week I’m in the mood to keep it simple and traditional—and by traditional, I mean the Ashkenazi-style Friday night dinner traditions of my culture.

-For starters, have a look at the challah.
-I mean, after hamotzi, after you slice it.
-You might point out that a slice of challah laid flat looks very cloud-like.
-We could make a six strand woven loaf of white bread, to make our bread clouds more realistic in color, but I don’t want to sacrifice the taste of our fabulous Golden Shabbat Challah for the sake of literalism.
+Well, it’s kind of built in.
+Have a look at the challah.
+I mean, after hamotzi, after you’ve sliced it.
+A slice of challah laid flat looks very cloud-like.
+While we could make a six strand, woven loaf of eggless white bread to make our bread clouds more realistic in color, we’d be sacrificing the taste of our fabulous Golden Shabbat Challah for the sake of literalism.
+Not happening!
 So, our bread clouds will be golden.

-Here’s what’s great about this menu.
-Most of it can—and some of it should—be made a day or even two in advance, so that you can have a nice, relaxed Friday afternoon.
+Oh, and here’s what’s great about this menu.
+Most of it can—and some of it should—be made a day, or even two in advance, so that you can have a nice, relaxed Friday afternoon.

 There will also be gefilte fish.
-I’m going to use a frozen log, but instead of poaching it in it’s paper as per the directions on the package, I’ll defrost it and form it into the traditional torpedoes…except that I’ll squeeze them a bit so that my fingers leave ridges on their surface, making them, sort of, look like clouds.
+I’m going to use a frozen log, but instead of poaching it in it’s paper as per the directions on the package, I’ll defrost it and form it into the traditional torpedoes…except that I’ll squeeze them a bit, leaving them somewhat amorphous, which will make them, sort of, look like clouds.
 Then I’ll poach them according to the box directions, adding the onions and carrots to the poaching liquid as instructed.

 If you’re making a vegetarian meal, pass on the fish and just make the salad.

 For the entrée, I’m going to go super simple and make my mother’s sweet and sour meatballs.
-Sneer at me if you like, but I refuse to be embarrassed by the use of canned and jarred ingredients here.
+Sneer at me if you like—I know it’s not my usual sort of recipe—but I refuse to be embarrassed by the use of canned and jarred ingredients here.
 It’s how Mom cooked.
-And it’s delicious, which is what really matters.
+And the convenience foods in the recipe don’t have anything in them that’s inherently bad.
+Bottom line?
+These meatballs are delicious, and that’s what really matters.

 If you’re serving vegetarians, make the meatballs with Impossible™ or Beyond™ ground beef substitute.